sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

         cpu: "500m"
 ```

 Each container has its own requirements of resources (ie, CPU, RAM, disk, network etc), there comes requests & limits in kubes.
 This helps in keeping your nodes healthy.
-Many times due to bad limits or not defining limits, your pods can go crazy at utilization, eat any resources and can lead to node starvation and lead to Node becomes unhealthy and goes in ```[Not Ready]``` state due to resource exhaustion.
-We had this multiple times at early stage and now we had fine tuned each pods resources based on its hunger behaviour.
+Many times due to bad limits or not defining limits, your pods can go crazy at utilization, they might eat any resources, can lead to node starvation that results in Nodes becomes unhealthy and goes in ```[Not Ready]``` state due to resource exhaustion.
+We faced this multiple times at early stage and now we have fine tuned each pods resources based on its hunger behaviour.

 ##### How to define Node resources in kubernetes cluster?